Djokovic holds off Tiafoe; Venus hobbles out in Australia - WHIZ News

 He nodded, soaked up the applause, skipped around the court motioning for more noise before plonking down in his courtside chair and saying what everyone watching already knew: “I love this. … I love it!”

-Tiafoe, a 23-year-old American who reached the quarterfinals here two years ago, threw everything he could at eight-time Australian Open champion Djokovic.
-He pulled the crowd into the contest, too.
-But it wasn’t quite enough, with the defending champion winning 6-3, 6-7 (3), 7-6 (2), 6-3 in a 3 1/2-hour afternoon match on Rod Laver Arena.
+The 23-year-old American, quarterfinalist here two years ago, threw everything he could at eight-time Australian Open champion Djokovic but it wasn’t quite enough, with the defending champion winning 6-3, 6-7 (3), 7-6 (2), 6-3 in a 3 1/2-hour afternoon match on Rod Laver Arena.

-“He pushed me to the very limit,” Djokovic said.
-“I was trying to work around his backhand and kind of penetrate through the court there, open him up, but he wasn’t giving me anything.
+“I felt like that kind of broke the match, honestly,” Tiafoe said.
+“And he ran off with it.

+“Hats off to him, but that was a terrible ending to the match, to such a high-quality match.”

 Djokovic served 26 aces, Tiafoe 23.
 Djokovic had the edge in terms of winners (56-49) and converted five of his break-point chances, while Tiafoe converted two of his three.